Craig Stammen

-Craig Nicholas Stammen (born March 9, 1984) is an American professional baseball pitcher in the San Diego Padres organization.
-He has played in Major League Baseball (MLB) for the Washington Nationals.
+Craig Nicholas Stammen (born March 9, 1984) is an American professional baseball manager and former pitcher who currently serves as the manager for the San Diego Padres of Major League Baseball (MLB).
+He played in MLB for the Washington Nationals and the Padres.

 Amateur career

-Stammen started his career in the North Star Little League, a small community-based league that fostered the development of fellow standout Cory Luebke.
-Stammen is a graduate of Versailles High School where he played football, basketball, and baseball.
+Stammen started playing baseball in North Star Little League, where he played with fellow future MLB pitcher Cory Luebke.
+Stammen graduated from Versailles High School where he played football, basketball, and baseball.
 He was named to the all-Miami Valley baseball team and was awarded Academic All-Ohio honors in 2002.

-He attended the University of Dayton, where he majored in entrepreneurship and business management and made 60 pitching appearances over three seasons, as well as pitching in the Great Lakes Summer Collegiate League in 2004.
+Stammen attended the University of Dayton, where he played college baseball for the Dayton Flyers and majored in entrepreneurship and business management.
+For the Flyers, he had 60 pitching appearances over three seasons, as well as pitching in the Great Lakes Summer Collegiate League in 2004.
 He was an Atlantic 10 Conference Academic All-Conference Pick in 2005.
 While at Dayton, Stammen was teammates with fellow pitcher and future Nationals teammate Jerry Blevins.
-On May 19, 2006, he was elected a member of "UDLegends", an association of the most renowned and respected graduates of University of Dayton.

 Professional career

 Washington Nationals

-Stammen was selected by the Washington Nationals in the twelfth round of the 2005 Major League Baseball draft and was assigned to the Vermont Expos of the short-season Single-A New York–Penn League.
-He made seven starts and six relief appearances, accruing an ERA of 4.06 while striking out 32 batters and allowing 12 walks and 62 hits over 51 innings.
+The Washington Nationals selected Stammen in the 12th round of the 2005 Major League Baseball draft and assigned him to the Vermont Expos of the short-season Single-A New York–Penn League.
+He made seven starts and six relief appearances, accruing an earned run average (ERA) of 4.06 while striking out 32 batters and allowing 12 walks and 62 hits over 51 innings.